3.7 cm Flak 18/36/37: Similar weapons

 The closest Allied counterpart to the 3.7 cm Flak series was the 40 mm Bofors L/60, which was designated the "4 cm Flak 28" in German service.
 The Bofors fired a larger shell of 900 g, as opposed to around 650 g, at a slightly higher muzzle velocity of around 880 m/s as opposed to just under 800 m/s.
 This gave the Bofors an effective ceiling of about 4900 m compared to 4200 m for the Flak series.
 Firing rates for the earlier models were similar, although the Flak 43's improved rates beat the Bofors.
 The most notable difference is the size and weight of the two weapons; the Bofors weighed just under 2000 kg and required a two-axle trailer, while the earlier Flak models weighed 1550 kg on a single-axle mount, and the Flak 43 reduced this even further to 1250 kg.

-The 37 mm automatic air defense gun M1939 (61-K) was the closest Soviet counterpart, firing a shell very similar to the Flak from a gun of generally similar weight and size.
-The 37, however, had a much lower cyclic rate, averaging around 80 rpm (that was in fact the practical firing rate, the cyclic rate was 160-170 rpm).
+The 37 mm automatic air defense gun M1939 (61-K) was the closest Soviet counterpart, firing a shell very similar to the Flak with a similar rate of fire from a gun of generally similar weight and size.
 The US's 37 mm Gun M1 was similar to the Flak as well, but was considered inferior to the Bofors and saw relatively limited use.
 The Japanese had nothing similar, their largest AA autocannon being the Type 96 25 mm AT/AA Gun.
 The Italian counterpart was the Breda Cannone-Mitragliera da 37/54.